networkx/nx-guides/content/applications/goodwillhunting.md

 ## Attacking the problem

-How many of these trees exist for `n=10`?
+Before we go hunting for individual examples, we might ask: how many we need to find?
 As noted in the video, there are 10 homeomorphically irreducible unlabeled trees with 10 nodes.
-We can confirm this by checking the corresponding sequence in the [OEIS](oeis.org):
+We can confirm this by checking the corresponding sequence in the [OEIS](https://oeis.org):
 [The number of series-reduced trees with n nodes][a000014].

 [a000014]: https://oeis.org/A000014